 Do I Have a Farxiga Lawsuit?

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Farxiga lawsuits.
-We are handling individual litigation nationwide and currently accepting new ketoacidosis cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Farxiga lawsuits.
+We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Confidential Case Evaluation: Again, if you or a loved one was injured by the side effects of Farxiga (generic: dapagliflozin), you should contact our law firm immediately.
-You may be entitled to compensation by filing a class action suit and our lawyers can help.
+Again, if you or a loved one was injured by the side effects of Farxiga (generic: dapagliflozin), you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and we can help.